 “Look,” she recalled telling the loan servicer’s rep. “I don’t want my business with you.
 This [is] being forced.
 This process should have been over months ago.
 What on earth is the holdup?”

 “If I am 97 and still paying student loans, I have failed at life,” Cozzens joked.
-“Please come up from wherever you are and take me out of my misery.”

 The error was corrected, and her consolidation was processed.